by-jp/www.byjp.me/content/notes/twitter/171205804488278016/index.md

   latitude: 51.56979259
   longitude: -0.15099534
 ---
-This is going to be a very interesting read\!\
+This is going to be a very interesting read!\
 "Deeds That Won the Empire" {{< imgorvid src="media-1.jpg" >}}